 Time blocking apps

-- To-do app, task management app, organizer, or planner, to help you better understand and keep an eye on your priority tasks for today, or any upcoming time period
+- To-do app, task management app, organizer, or planner — to help you stay on top of your priorities.

 Clockify — time tracker app

 Clockify is a time tracker app with efficient time blocking features.

 With Clockify, you’ll be able to track the time you spend on your scheduled time blocks as you work on them, and figure out whether you’ll need to make revisions for the same time blocks in the future.

 - Track time in real-time, to the exact second it really takes you to finish a task

 - Add the time you’ve already spent on scheduled time blocks manually on the Time Tracker page, or in a timesheet view